 - Tactics used by David Parker Ray would only be effective in a town like Truth Or Consequences.
-Although illustrated by hyperbolic villains (which is essentially what the New Mexico Skinwalker is), the tactics of the New Mexico Skinwalker are very similar to that of David Parker Ray.
+Illustrated by hyperbolic villains (which is essentially what the New Mexico Skinwalker is), the tactics of the New Mexico Skinwalker are very similar to that of David Parker Ray.

 - With no answers or investigators to help, the people of Truth Or Consequences turned to skinwalkers as a reason for the disappearances.

-So was Courage the Cowardly Dog based on a true story?
-More likely, it was based on a “fake” story that was circulated in response to a real story.
+Was Courage the Cowardly Dog based on a true story?
+Most likely it was based on a “fake” story that was circulated in response to a real story.

 See you in the comments!

 Was Courage The Cowardly Dog Based On A True Story?

 Courage the Cowardly Dog was based on the stories of skinwalkers, the same stories that were exacerbated by the true gruesome acts by serial killer David Parker Ray in the small town of Truth Or Consequences in New Mexico.

 Creeped out?
 Need to cool down?
 Click here for an article to help you calm down.